-- (b) unless subclause (3) applies, the selection panel's recommendation as to which applicant or applicants are suitable to be employed in the position of CEO. - (3) If the selection panel considers that none of the applicants are suitable to be employed in the position of CEO, the selection panel must recommend to the local government - that a new recruitment and selection process for the position be carried out in accordance with these standards; and - (b) the changes (if any) that the selection panel considers should be made to the duties and responsibilities of the position or the selection criteria. - (4) The selection panel must act under subclauses (1), (2) and (3) - (a) in an impartial and transparent manner; and - (b) in accordance with the principles set out in section 5.40 of the Act. - (5) The selection panel must not recommend an applicant to the local government under subclause (2)(b) unless the selection panel has - - (a) assessed the applicant as having demonstrated that the applicant's knowledge, experience, qualifications and skills meet the selection criteria; and - verified any academic, or other tertiary level, qualifications the applicant claims to hold;and - (c) whether by contacting referees provided by the applicant or making any other inquiries the selection panel considers appropriate, verified the applicant's character, work history, skills, performance and any other claims made by the applicant. - (6) The local government must have regard to, but is not bound to accept, a recommendation made by the selection panel under this clause.
+- (a) that a new recruitment and selection process for the position be carried out in accordance with these standards; and - (b) the changes (if any) that the selection panel considers should be made to the duties and responsibilities of the position or the selection criteria. - (4) The selection panel must act under subclauses (1), (2) and (3) - (a) in an impartial and transparent manner; and - (b) in accordance with the principles set out in section 5.40 of the Act. - (5) The selection panel must not recommend an applicant to the local government under subclause (2)(b) unless the selection panel has - (a) assessed the applicant as having demonstrated that the applicant's knowledge, experience, qualifications and skills meet the selection criteria; and - (b) verified any academic, or other tertiary level, qualifications the applicant claims to hold; and - (c) whether by contacting referees provided by the applicant or making any other inquiries the selection panel considers appropriate, verified the applicant's character, work history, skills, performance and any other claims made by the applicant. - (6) The local government must have regard to, but is not bound to accept, a recommendation made by the selection panel under this clause.